Finite-Time Analysis of Natural Actor-Critic for POMDPs: Finite-Time Bounds for NAC for POMDPs

-\begin{remark} From Theorem \ref{thm:m-tdl}, we have the following observations. \begin{enumerate} \item The term $\epsilon_{\tt PA}(\gamma, m, R)$ is unique to POMDPs and will not appear in the case of (fully observable) MDPs.
+1. The term $\epsilon_{\rm pa}(\gamma, m, R)$ is unique to POMDPs and does not appear in the case of (fully observable) MDPs.
 Specifically, it quantifies the impact of perceptual aliasing on policy evaluation in the partially observed setting.
-Since $d_{TV}(p,q) \in [0,1]$ for any $p,q\in\rho(\bX)$, the error term decays at a rate $O(\gamma^{m/2})$, thus incorporating $m$-step lookahead resolves perceptual aliasing for POMDPs.

-\item In the specific case of (fully observable) MDPs, the second term in $\epsilon_{\tt PA}(\gamma, m, R)$ is 0.
-If $\xi$ is the stationary distribution of the underlying controlled Markov chain, we have $\tilde{\ds}_{m,\xi}^\pi = \ds_\xi^\pi = \xi$, which eliminates the first term also.
-Thus, by setting $m=1$, we recover the bounds for TD(0) in the iid setting for MDPs \cite{bhandari2018finite, cai2019neural}.